Co-parenting & Technology: Tips and pitfalls

 Photo of brother and sister hugging.
 Are you questioning if sharing pictures with your coparent is a good idea?
 Sparrow Counseling in Birmingham, AL is helping coparents navigate how to use technology to improve their coparenting relationship.

 Share images of your family and promote your children with each other.
-When your children are with you, share pictures of what they are doing with you to the other co-parent.
+When your children are with you, share pictures of what they are doing with you with the other co-parent.
 This is not a bragging point.
-This is a talking point for the other co-parent with the children, so the co-parent can say to your child "your mom/dad sent me a picture of you guys on the rollercoaster with her/him.
+This is a talking point for the other co-parent with the children, so the co-parent can say to your child "Your mom/dad sent me a picture of you guys on the rollercoaster with her/him.
 It looked like you were having a blast!".
 If the other co-parent takes it as bragging, you will have to stop.
 If your co-parent appreciates it and sees it as a helpful way to stay connected to your kids, keep it up!
-Yeah mom or dad!
+Yeah, mom or dad!

 Interested in Talking to a Coparenting Counselor in Birmingham, AL?